carvel-dev/kapp/docs/faq.md

 ### `Error: Asking for confirmation: EOF`

 This probably means you have piped configuration into kapp and did not specify `--yes` (`-y`) flag to continue.
 It's necessary because kapp can no longer ask for confirmation via stdin.
 Feel free to re-run the command with `--diff-changes` (`-c`) to make sure pending changes are correct.
+Instead of using a pipe you can also use an anonymous fifo keeping stdin free for the confirmation prompt, e.g. `kapp deploy -a app1 -f <(ytt -f config/)`

 ---
 ### Where to store app resources (i.e. in which namespace)?